The Community Chest of Danville, Virginia was formed on May 22, 1922.

 United Way moved to its own new building, downtown in the Historic Tobacco Warehouse District.

-United Way of Danville-Pittsylvania County and the Virginia Early Childhood Foundation announced a $5.4 million grant from the Danville Regional Foundation to advance Smart Beginnings and its school readiness initiative.
+United Way of Danville-Pittsylvania County and the Center for Early Success announced a $5.4 million grant from the Danville Regional Foundation to advance Smart Beginnings and its school readiness initiative.

 United Way meets campaign goal of $700,000 for the first time in 8 years.

 The United Way ALICE project is a nationwide effort to quantify and describe the number of households that are struggling financially.
 The first ALICE report was presented in a conversational, accessible format that is easily accessed by businesses, government, nonprofits, academia, the press, and citizens.
 The Project also provides regular updates and special subject reports that drill down on specific issues.

 United Way of Danville-Pittsylvania County began working with Danville Public Schools creates The Transition Stop to remove barriers of learning through the distribution of free clothing, hygiene products, and school supplies, and providing free access to washer and dryer facilities.

 Jennifer Smith became President/CEO.